YomnaEldawy/workspacex-frontend/README.md

 ## Overview
 WorkspaceX is a system for workspaces exploration.
 It is used by students to explore nearest workspaces and find more about workspace prices, reviews and events. <br>
-This repo contains the staff interface of WorkspaceX. <bra>
+This repo contains the staff interface of WorkspaceX. <br>